 The entire journey takes just over six minutes and there are 41 gondolas in total.

 This mono cable lift is the first of its kind to be installed in France and can reach a cable speed of 7 metres/second.

 We had our first look at the new Flégère cabins (shown below) back in November 2019, revealed by the resort on Instagram:

 The Flégère lift was first opened in 1956 and although it has been renovated several times since, it can see long queues forming during peak periods in winter.

 The project started at the end of the 2018/19 season in May 2019 with the removal of the existing cable cars and destruction of the old lift station.

-The cable car will be closed all summer, before reopening in December 2019.
+The cable car was closed all summer, before reopening in December 2019.

-The new departure station in the valley floor will be a modern design with a surface of 300 square metres.
-It will include retail space and a reception area, as well as automated ticketing and large information screens.
+The new departure station in the valley floor is a very modern design with a surface of 300 square metres.
+It includes retail space and a reception area, as well as automated ticketing and large information screens.
 The photo below was taken by our team in February 2020 and shows how modern the new building is.

-The waiting area will include what is described as ‘a cozy corner’ as well as a coffee truck.
-The top arrival station will also be improved.
+The waiting area include what's officially termed ‘a cozy corner’ as well as a coffee truck.
+The top arrival station has also been improved.